TheGoodlike13/liberty_or_death/README.md

 Well, well, well.
 Looks familiar.
 GSSAPI, check.
 Permission denied, check.
-If only the command would tell me the file which it couldn't open, this would've been solved lickety split.
+If only the command would tell me the file which it couldn't open, this would've been solved lickety-split.
 But no, I had to **RANDOMLY** stumble upon the fact by looking at a **RANDOM** log file I only found **RANDOMLY**.

 The instructions provided by this error message look a bit different from what